Step-by-Step Research Paper on a Non Profit

 - What groups believe in these different causes/solutions and why?

 - What solutions have been effective?
 Evidence?

 Next, you will explain one group which has tried to solve this problem, this is the non-profit charity.
-Your profile of this organization will be like a definition or explaining essay.
+Your profile of this organization will be a definition or explain essay.
 Generally, you can use evidence from the organization's website for this section.
 If you are able to do a site visit and interview an employee that is also an excellent way to get evidence for this section

 Transition to this section by indicating how your particular organization fits into the rhetorical positions you described above.